ianderrington/genai/docs/Understanding/model_creation/classes/transformers.md

 a constant number of encoder layers can emulate basic computing blocks, including embedding edit operations, non-linear functions, function calls, program counters, and conditional branches.
 Using these building blocks, we emulate a small instruction-set computer."

+## Code
+- [Hugging Face Transformers](https://huggingface.co/docs/transformers/main/index) An API to access a large number of pre-trained transformers.
+Pytorch based.
+- [Fast Transformers](https://github.com/idiap/fast-transformers/tree/master) A quality collection of a number of transformer implementations written in Pytorch.